-From ‘Transatlanticism’ (2003)
+From: ‘Transatlanticism’ (2003)

-From ‘The Freed Weed’ (1990)
+From: ‘The Freed Weed’ (1990)

-From ‘Nature Film’ (1998)
+From: ‘Nature Film’ (1998)

-“Last year went down the drain / They all do, really, why complain,” Scrawl’s Marcy Mays sings on ‘January (It’s 11:59),’ the next entry on our Best New Year’s Eve Songs list.
+“Last year went down the drain / They all do, really, why complain,” Scrawl’s Marcy Mays sings on "January (It’s 11:59)," the next entry on our Best New Year’s Eve Songs list.
 They’re not the most uplifting lyrics about reflecting on one’s year, but at least they’re honest.

-From ‘In Prism’ (2009)
+From: ‘In Prism’ (2009)

-From ‘Her Wallpaper Reverie’ (1999)
+From: ‘Her Wallpaper Reverie’ (1999)

-From ‘Enjoy Your Rabbit’ (2001)
+From: ‘Enjoy Your Rabbit’ (2001)

-In 2001, Sufjan Stevens recorded an album based around the animals of the Chinese Zodiac, and coming in at No. 5 on our Best New Year’s Eve Songs list, we have the cut ‘Year of the Snake."
+In 2001, Sufjan Stevens recorded an album based around the animals of the Chinese Zodiac, and coming in at No. 5 on our Best New Year’s Eve Songs list, we have the cut "Year of the Snake."
 To many people, the slithering reptile is associated with venom and danger, but in China, it’s definitely a symbol of luck.

-‘The Troubled Sleep of Piano Magic’ (2003)
+From: ‘The Troubled Sleep of Piano Magic’ (2003)

 We admit this one is a bit too gloomy and depressing for a New Year’s Eve party — unless, of course, it’s being hosted by Robert Smith — but who said these all have to be party jams?
 Perhaps you’re glad to see a dark, tired year finally come to a close and are content to sit at home in total blackness listening to really depressing music.
 This one certainly lives up to its name, if that’s what you are going for.

-From ‘Among My Swan’ (1996)
+From: ‘Among My Swan’ (1996)

-From ‘I Get Wet’ (2001)
+From: ‘I Get Wet’ (2001)

-Just when you thought this list was getting too dreary, we agreed and decided ‘It’s Time to Party.’
-It’s pretty much always time to party for Andrew W.K., the guy who was recently named by the U.S. Department of State as a party ambassador to the Middle East (until he wasn’t).
+Just when you thought this list was getting too dreary, we agreed and decided "It’s Time to Party."
+It’s pretty much always time to party for Andrew W.K., the guy who was once named by the U.S. Department of State as a party ambassador to the Middle East (until he wasn’t).
 Anyway, this one is one of his many, many party jams.
 Rock on!

-From ‘War’ (1983)
+From: ‘War’ (1983)

 Another obvious pick, right?
-Maybe so, but No. 1 on our list of the Best New Year’s Eve Songs is the first tune about this particular holiday that we remember hearing, and back in the day, it actually seemed novel.
+Maybe so, but No. 1 on our list of the Best New Year’s Eve Songs is the first tune about this particular holiday that we remember hearing, and back in the day, U2's hit actually seemed novel.
 Nowadays, we know it’s anything but, but it’s still a great song.